-Justin Duhaime is an award-winning guitarist, composer and educator with a deep passion and commitment to music.
+Justin Duhaime is an award-winning guitarist, composer and teacher with a deep passion and commitment to music.
 Justin bought his first guitar at the age of 12.
 At 14 years old, he was practicing and composing 6 to 16 hours a day.
 At 18, he took his first guitar lessons and subsequently pursued formal music studies.
 He has studied with David Liebman, Vic Juris, Denis Chang, Jesse Stewart, Roddy Ellias, Mark Ferguson, and Tim Bedner among others.

 Justin’s musical interests are wide ranging.
 He has performed rock, jazz, metal, classical, reggae, Carnatic, blues, indie, and much more.
 Most recently, Justin has emerged as a leading figure in the jazz manouche scene in Ottawa, having organized concerts featuring Tcha Limberger, Stephane Wrembel, Denis Chang, and with his own group Gypsy Muse.
 He has an affinity for driving rhythms, textural contrast, luscious harmony and virtuosity.